Undesirable Memorization in Large Language Models: A Survey

 \item{\textbf{Transparency and auditing:}} When models retain recognizable traces of their training data, users and auditors can directly test whether specific information was included in the training corpus.
-This observability enables practical checks on data provenance, supports accountability, and offers a way for individuals to verify whether their own data may have been used, leading to a careful selection of training data by the model owners. \item{\textbf{Knowledge retention:}} LLMs are often deliberately designed to memorize facts, concepts, and general knowledge to enhance their performance in tasks like question answering and information retrieval \cite{Chen2023Beyond, luetal2024scaling}. \item{\textbf{Language generation:}} Deliberate memorization of linguistic patterns, grammar rules, and vocabulary is crucial for the model's ability to generate coherent and contextually appropriate text. \item{\textbf{Alignment goals:}} Deliberate memorization can be utilized in the AI alignment phase to inject desired behaviors and values into the model \cite{ouyang2022training}. \end{itemize}
+This observability enables practical checks on data provenance, supports accountability, and offers a way for individuals to verify whether their own data may have been used, leading to a careful selection of training data by the model owners. \item{\textbf{Knowledge retention:}} LLMs are often deliberately designed to retain facts, concepts, and general knowledge to enhance their performance in tasks like question answering and information retrieval \cite{Chen2023Beyond, luetal2024scaling}. \item{\textbf{Language generation:}} Deliberate memorization of linguistic patterns, grammar rules, and vocabulary is crucial for the model's ability to generate coherent and contextually appropriate text. \item{\textbf{Alignment goals:}} Intentional memorization can be utilized in the AI alignment phase to inject desired behaviors and values into the model \cite{ouyang2022training}. \end{itemize}

 \begin{remark} While the distinction between undesirable and desirable memorization is conceptually useful, the practical implications are more nuanced.
 Many effects of memorization depend on who is evaluating the model (e.g., model developers, end-users, data subjects, copyright holders) and in which context the memorized content appears (e.g., bias mitigation versus alignment, knowledge retention versus privacy).
 A behavior that benefits general users can simultaneously disadvantage copyright holders: memorization that enables auditing and data-provenance checks for users may expose sensitive information from data subjects; memorization that stabilizes alignment behaviors may also reinforce existing biases; memorization that improves factual recall may increase the risk of generation of false information due to out-datedness.
 In this sense, even when memorization provides functional advantages, it always carries an undesirable risk. \end{remark}